 Standard 4.2.4 of the Food Standards Code contains requirements for the production of raw milk products where it can be demonstrated that processing ensures that pathogenic microorganisms that may be present in the raw milk are reduced to safe levels.
-The food safety outcomes can achieved through:
+The food safety outcomes can be achieved through:

-- 1) Controls on production, collection and transport that ensure the initial level of an identified hazard in the raw milk at the start of processing will not impact on the safety of the final product. - 2) The intrinsic physico-chemical characteristics of the raw milk product do not support growth. - 3) Controls during processing that result in no net increase in hazard levels during manufacture.
+- Controls on production, collection and transport that ensure the initial level of an identified hazard in the raw milk at the start of processing will not impact on the safety of the final product; and - 2) The intrinsic physico-chemical characteristics of the raw milk product do not support growth; and - Controls during processing that result in no net increase in hazard levels during manufacture.

-Food safety outcome 1 deals with the production, collection and transportation of raw milk and is dealt with in the document Guide to the requirements for raw milk products in Standard 4.2.4 -- Primary Production and Processing Standard for Dairy Products.
+Food safety outcome 1 deals with the production, collection and transportation of raw milk and is addressed in the document Guide to the requirements for raw milk products in Standard 4.2.4 - Primary Production and Processing Standard for Dairy Products.

 This document examines the range of scientific information that may be required to demonstrate food safety outcomes 2 and 3.
+Raw milk can be contaminated by a wide range of pathogens including Listeria monocytogenes, enterohaemorrhagic Escherichia coli, Salmonella spp., Staphylococcus aureus and Campylobacter spp.
+The models and challenge studies presented in this document are not exhaustive and do not cover all possible pathogens or cheese types.
 Examples of the application of existing tools such as default criteria and predictive equations are presented to aid decision making.
-A focus is on the type of pathogen challenge studies available to meet the food safety outcomes.
+The focus is on the type of pathogen challenge studies available to meet the food safety outcomes.
 This includes demonstrating that the physico-chemical characteristics of the cheese do not support the growth of pathogens through to determining the time required for no net increase in pathogen concentration.
-The document is to be considered in conjunction with the Guide to the validation of raw milk products.
+The document is to be considered in conjunction with the Guide to the validation of raw milk products (Supporting Document 2).

 Demonstration of the food safety outcome 2 requires evidence that the physico-chemical characteristics of the cheese (e.g. pH, moisture, salt, water activity, lactic acid etc.) do not support the growth of pathogens.
-Methods available to assess the likelihood of pathogen growth in cheeses can include default physico-chemical parameters, predictive equations using growth rates or probability of growth and cheese challenge studies.
+Methods available to assess the likelihood of pathogen growth in cheeses can include default physico-chemical parameters, predictive equations using growth rates or probability of growth, and cheese challenge studies.